mrbvrz/freecodecamp-01/README.md

 ## What is?

-this repository contains project files from `freecodecamp` which I have learned and completed, my `freecodecamp` profile page can be viewed [here](https://www.freecodecamp.org/mrbvrz).
+This repository contains project files from `freecodecamp` which I have learned and completed, my `freecodecamp` profile page can be viewed [here](https://www.freecodecamp.org/mrbvrz).

 ## Project list